neilpricetw/kubernetes-security-nodejs-mysql/README.md

 ### 6. Run kubesec against your manifest files
 __Why__:
-Kubesec is a simple tool to validate the security of a kubernetes resources.
+Kubesec is a simple tool to validate the security of kubernetes resources.
 It returns a risk score for the resource, and advises on how to tighten security.
 It's very easy to use and can be built into a CI/CD pipeline if desired.

 __Preventative Steps__:
 Running the following will generate json output and a score for each.
-The insecure file scored 0 whereas the secure file should be higher once we've applied the best practices.
-Running the scan against the insecrure and the secure manifests you'll see a big difference.
+The insecure file scored 0 whereas the secure file should be significantly higher.
+Running the scan against both the insecure and the secure manifests you'll be able to compare the differences.
 ```
 docker run -i kubesec/kubesec:512c5e0 scan /dev/stdin < insecure-original/kubernetes-manifests/mysql.yaml
 docker run -i kubesec/kubesec:512c5e0 scan /dev/stdin < securely-modified/kubernetes-manifests/mysql.yaml